solo-007/TransBorder-Freight-Data-Analysis/README.md

    - Suggest greener alternatives or optimizations

 ---
+## BUSINESS QUESTIONS
+### Analytical Questions to Address:
+1. What is the highest mode of transportation over the years?
+2. How is freight moving across different transportation modes over time and regions?
+3. How much freight cost is incurred per dollar of trade value moved?
+4. How has the total trade value evolved from 2020 to 2024?
+5. Which mode of transportation dominates trade, and how has its share changed over time?
+6. Which U.S. ports (by state or code) handle the most freight, and what are the bottlenecks?
+7. Is there any seasonal pattern in freight movement (e.g., more trade in Q4)?
+8. How much does each mode contribute to economic productivity across regions (e.g., by border state)?
+9. What are the top 10 U.S. states (USASTATE) by total freight value?
+10. How has the total freight value changed over time?
+11. What commodities (COMMODITY2) contribute the most to freight value?
+12. Which country is the biggest trade partners based on freight value?
+13. What is the trend of freight weight (SHIPWT) vs value (VALUE) over the years?
+14. Which modes or routes are least environmentally friendly?
+---
 ## Key Insights

 - Certain transportation modes (e.g. rail, truck) dominate in trade value, but air may incur higher costs per shipment weight.